Istanbul Food Guide

 One of the most popular street food in Istanbul, Kokoreç is sheep intestines outside and the white part in the middle is sheep fat

-Kokoreç is finely chopped and mixed with oregano, salt, red pepper, and sometimes fresh tomato.
-The mixture is then served in bread as a sandwich.
+Kokoreç is grilled sheep intestines, chopped fine and mixed on the griddle with oregano, salt, red pepper, and sometimes fresh tomato, then piled into bread.

 9. Börek (Baked Filled Pastries)